Copper76/GameEngine/README.md

 - [ ] Look into raytracing and integrate it into the engine(stretch goal)

 ## Knonw Issues
-- The physics system breaks when the object is rotated by a parent
+- The physics system breaks when the object is rotated or scaled by a parent
 - The sphere collider can only scale uniformly

 ## Deprecated Objectives